 Keep in mind: This soap is made specifically to break down milk residue, so it may not be the best for regular dishwashing.

 Good for: Anyone who wants a vegan and eco-friendly soap.

 Why it’s great: BabyGanics is a well known brand that makes all their products with natural ingredients and keeps them chemical free.
 This dish soap also is fragrance free and is a gently foaming soap, rather than the normal bubbles you’d get with other soaps.
 This makes it extra soft and moisturizing for your skin, while still giving your bottles a thorough cleaning.
 The pump bottle makes it easy to get just the right amount of soap for each use.

 Keep in mind: This comes in a pack of two that is meant to refill the original pump bottle.
 You’ll need to purchase that separately.

 Good for: Parents that go through a lot of bottle soap and want something affordable and effective.

 Why it’s great: This is a regular dish soap that is plant based and all natural.
 It is fragrance free and non-toxic.
 Not only does it work great on regular dishes, it easily gets rid of milk residue leftover in bottles and breast pump accessories.
 With this dish soap, you don’t have to worry about buying something different and having two soaps around because it works effectively on everything.
 It is EPA and USDA certified as safe and bio-based.

-Keep in mind: It is a little pricier than most baby bottle soaps, but it can work on all dishes.
+Keep in mind: It is a little pricier than most baby bottle soaps, but it can work on all dishes and comes in bulk.

 Good for: Parents that don’t want to have a separate soap just for baby accessories.